cloudmobi/CloudmobiSSP/android-sdk.md

     /**
      * Get native advertisement
      * @param slotId natvie advertisement space id
-     * @param fbId facebook placement id.
+     * @param fbId facebook placement id.        （set "null" ,if you needn't Facebook Ads）
-     * @param adMobAppId admob application id
+     * @param adMobAppId admob application id    (set "null",if you needn't Admob Ads)
-     * @param adMobUnitId admit native id (Not supported at present, pass null is ok)
+     * @param adMobUnitId admit native id (Not supported at present, pass null is ok) (just as above)
      * @param isShowCloseButton show close button at the top-right corner of the advertisement
      * @param context Activity or application context.
      * @param isTest Use test advertisement or not